Krukov/cashews/Readme.md

-ttl: seconds in int value or as timedelta object to define time to store objects
+:param ttl: seconds in int value or as timedelta object to define time to store objects
-func_args: arguments of call that will be used in key, can be tuple or dict with argument name as a key and callable object as a transform function for value of this argument
+:param func_args: arguments of call that will be used in key, can be tuple or dict with argument name as a key and callable object as a transform function for value of this argument

     @cache(ttl=100, func_args=("arg", "token"))
     def long_running_function(arg, user: User, token: str = "token"):